synergy-design-system/synergy-design-system/packages/metadata/data/layers/rules/component/component:syn-tooltip.md

 ### Trigger Element

-- Use any interactive element as a tooltip trigger by placing it in the provided slot; the default trigger (info-i) can be replaced based on context or preference.
+- Use any interactive element as a tooltip trigger by placing it in the provided slot.
+The tooltip will open when the user hovers over or focuses on the trigger element.

 ## Accessibility